-Project Description This project will replace Information Technology equipment and supporting infrastructure that have a
+Project Description This project will replace Information Technology equipment and supporting infrastructure that have a predictable useful life and replacement schedule, such as core switches, servers, distribution frames, and emergency generators.

 Environmental Review This project is a Type II Action and will not require further environmental review.